-With everything else you're making for your Easter lunch, Memorial Day, weekend picnics, potlucks, or other get-togethers, you can give yourself a helping hand by making deviled eggs in advance — at least several of the steps.
+With everything else you're making for your Easter lunch, Memorial Day, 4th of July celebration, weekend picnics, potlucks, or other get-togethers, you can give yourself a helping hand by making deviled eggs in advance—at least several of the steps.
 Here's how.

 How to Make Deviled Eggs Ahead of Time